Hugs, not macho handshakes: Trump shelves politics at D-Day anniversary

 “To all our friends and partners, our cherished alliance was forged in the heat of battle, tested in the trials of war and proven in the blessings of peace.
 Our bond is unbreakable,” he said.

-Trump’s convivial words will soon be put to a stress-test: He and Macron later entered a bilateral meeting where hot-button issues such as trade, climate change and Iran’s activities in the Middle East will be discussed.

-Reporting by Richard Lough in Paris and Steve Holland in Colleville-sur-Mer; Additional reporting by Michel Rose, Editing by William Maclean
+Trump’s convivial words will soon be put to a stress-test: He and Macron later entered a bilateral meeting where hot-button issues such as trade, climate change and Iran’s activites in the Middle East will be discussed.
+(Reporting by Richard Lough in Paris and Steve Holland in Colleville-sur-Mer; Additional reporting by Michel Rose, Editing by William Maclean)